c3lang/c3docs-old/docs/examples.md

 #####Error handling

 Errors are handled using optional results, denoted with a '!' suffix.
-A variable of an optional result type may either contain the regular value or an `optnum` enum value.
+A variable of an optional result type may either contain the regular value or a `fault` enum value.

 ```
-optnum MathError
+fault MathError
 {
     DIVISION_BY_ZERO
 }